Sage-Bionetworks/Genie/README.md

         python bin/database_to_staging.py Jan-2017 ../cbioportal TEST --test
         ```

     1. Create a public release.
 Be sure to add the `--test` parameter.
+Be sure to clone the cbioportal repo: https://github.com/cBioPortal/cbioportal

         ```
         python bin/consortium_to_public.py Jan-2017 ../cbioportal TEST --test